gravitational/teleport/rfd/0098-securing-docker-images.md

 While we _could_ verify that the validated base image appears in the parent chain of the final image, this is still no protection against the malicious image being based on the same parent.
-We could _also_ assert that the final image's parent chain has an expecetd number of steps (inferred from the number of steps in the Docker file), but this is erorr-prone and would drastically reduce the flexibility of the build system.
+We could _also_ assert that the final image's parent chain has an expeceted number of steps (inferred from the number of steps in the Docker file), but this is erorr-prone and would drastically reduce the flexibility of the build system.